jomanaehabb/Connect_Hub/README.md

 5. **Dependency Inversion Principle (DIP)**:
    - High-level modules (such as user and profile management) depend on abstractions (interfaces) rather than concrete classes.
 This allows for easier testing and modification.

 ---

+## Workflow

+The development of Connect Hub was organized into four main parts.
+Each member of the team focused on one part and was responsible for both the **frontend** and **backend** implementation for that section.
+After completing individual tasks, the team merged their work, fixed conflicts, and integrated the project to form the complete system.

+### The four parts of the project:

+1. **User and Profile Management (Account Management)**:
+   - Responsible for user registration, login, and profile management.
+   - Backend: Handled user authentication and session management.
+   - Frontend: Built the login and registration forms, and profile page for user interaction.

+2. **Content Creation (Posts and Stories)**:
+   - Responsible for creating, displaying, and interacting with posts and stories.
+   - Backend: Handled storing, retrieving, and updating posts and stories in the database.
+   - Frontend: Designed the UI for creating and viewing posts and stories.

+3. **Friend Management**:
+   - Responsible for handling friend requests, managing friendships, and the friends list.
+   - Backend: Implemented logic for sending, accepting, and rejecting friend requests.
+   - Frontend: Created the UI to send/accept requests and display the list of friends.

+4. **Newsfeed Page**:
+   - Responsible for displaying posts and stories from friends in a dynamic, real-time feed.
+   - Backend: Handled the fetching and displaying of content in the newsfeed.
+   - Frontend: Designed the UI to display posts, stories, and allow interaction (like, comment, share).

+### Integration and Merging:
+- After each part was completed, all work was merged into a central repository.
+- Conflicts were resolved, ensuring that features did not conflict with each other.
+- The project was thoroughly tested after integration to ensure smooth interaction between components.
+- After fixing any remaining bugs, the project was finalized and connected to work as a cohesive system.

+---